Hounds Hire Alana Gattinger as Director of Rugby Operations

 The Chicago Hounds are a professional rugby team competing in Major League Rugby (MLR), North America’s professional rugby competition.
 The Hounds were named as an expansion franchise in 2022 and are set to play their Inaugural Season in 2023 at SeatGeek Stadium.

-CHICAGO, I.L.- The Chicago Hounds announced today they signed George Thornton for
+CHICAGO, I.L.- The Hounds confirmed today they have agreed to terms with

-CHICAGO, I.L.- The Hounds announced Thursday that the team has agreed to
+CHICAGO, I.L.- The Chicago Hounds announced today a player signing in the